lcasarini/PKequal/README.md

 'Extending the Coyote emulator to dark energy models with standard w_0-w_a parametrization of the equation of state' L. Casarini, S. A.
-Bonometto, E. Tessarotto and P.-S. Corasaniti, arXiv:
+Bonometto, E. Tessarotto and P.-S. Corasaniti, arXiv:1601.07230[astro-ph.CO]

 and in case you use the COSMOMC/CAMB or FrankenEmu cite the papers indicated in: